Skip to main content

 Carneros straddles the Sonoma-Napa border and is defined by the cooling influence of San Pablo Bay, making it ideal for Pinot Noir and Chardonnay in both still and sparkling wines.
 It's the closest Sonoma wine region to San Francisco and home to iconic sparkling houses and world-class art.

-12 wineries · Sonoma County
+12 wineries · Pinot Noir

 Wineries in Alexander Valley